VibeCoder01/ConsentFormFetcher/src/README.md

 2.  **Field Extraction (`src/ai/flows/get-pdf-fields-flow.ts`)**: When a user selects a form, this flow is called.
 It downloads the PDF from its live URL on the RCR website and uses the `pdf-lib` library to inspect it and extract the names of all fillable fields.
 It intentionally filters out checkboxes and fields related to signatures or initials to reduce clutter.
 To handle protected forms from the RCR website, the application instructs `pdf-lib` to ignore encryption when loading the document.

 3.  **Intelligent Pre-population (`prePopulateData` in `page.tsx`)**: The application tries to intelligently match and pre-fill the PDF fields using the available patient and staff data.
-    -   **Normalization**: It normalizes both the PDF field names and the mapping keys (from the `patientMappings` object) by converting them to lowercase and remove special characters to increase the likelihood of a match.
+    -   **Normalization**: It normalizes both the PDF field names and the mapping keys (from the `patientMappings` object) by converting them to lowercase and removing special characters to increase the likelihood of a match.
     -   **Matching Strategy**:
         -   It uses a precise `startsWith` check for keys like 'name', 'date', and 'hospital' to avoid incorrect matches (e.g., to prevent "Name of hospital" from matching the patient's "name").
         -   For most other keys, it checks if the normalized PDF field name *includes* a normalized mapping key.